-The complete solution to learning TurboCAD Platinum 3D.
+The complete online learning solution for TurboCAD Platinum 3D.

-Provides instantly downloadable training software & free optional access to our online portal for frequently updated content and a wide selection of Bonus Sessions and Quick Tutorials.
+Provides free optional access to our online portal for frequently updated content and a wide selection of Bonus Sessions and Quick Tutorials.

 Connect and communicate with your personal tutor for speedy, professional support and expert technical advice.